sadhana3197/My-college-project/README.md

 🚀 Features
 >Add, edit, and delete book records

 >Track book stock and availability

->Search and filter books by title, author, or category
+>Search and filter books by title, author, or categor

 >Manage customer purchases and sales

 >Generate sales and inventory reports

 >Maintain records of book details such as price, author, and quantity

 🛠️ Technologies Used